Could a tongue tie be affecting your singing? What singers need to know

 Lessons I Now Share With Singers

-This has reinforced something vital: sometimes singing isn’t about trying harder.
+This journey has reinforced something vital: sometimes singing isn’t about trying harder.
 It’s about recognising when your body is working against you.
 Many singers say, “It’s all in my head.”
 Not always.
-Sometimes our bodies are simply different from the norm — and function needs support.
+Sometimes our bodies are simply different from the norm, and need a need a different approach.
+The process also inspired me to qualify as a Buteyko Breathing Instructor, and I blend this work into my vocal coaching.
+You can learn more about this here.

 My Recommendations for Singers